GuysBarash/Riddles/devils_chess/README.md

-Can you help Alice and Bob defeat the devil in his own game?
+Can you help Alice and Bob defeat the Devil in his own game?